derailed-dash/demo-lz-docs/content/epam-lz/patterns/TP001-DR.md

   - Thus, the active/standby model is actually a very cost-effective way to leverage our on-premises infrastructure, and to continuously ensure good utilisation of our assets.
 - Building full environments on-premises is far more time consuming and far less automated than in the cloud.
 Consequently, on-demand infrastructure provisioning is not able to meet the RTOs of our most critical systems, for on-premises systems.

-**Rationale for avoiding this pattern in ECP:**
+**Rationale for avoiding this pattern in LZiiB:**

 - A key difference between our on-premises infrastructure and our cloud platform is that in the latter, we only pay for what we use.
 - Furthermore, in the cloud (unlike our on-premises infrastructure) there is no value - and no cost-effective ability - to share non-production and DR environments on the same physical hardware.
-- Consequently, our preferred approach in ECP is to only run environments (and thus pay for them) when needed.
+- Consequently, our preferred approach in LZiiB is to only run environments (and thus pay for them) when needed.
 - And finally: our automated full stack provisioning in cloud is _much_ faster than what we can achieve on-premises.

 ### Implications